marcosdiez/google_maps_to_waze/README.md

 waze://?ll=-23.561522,-46.656101&navigate=yes

-I parsed the the AndroidManifest from Google Maps to make sure I can accept everything google maps accepts.
+I parsed the AndroidManifest from Google Maps to make sure my app accepts the same URLs.

 Special thanks for Nobel for having this app's idea.

 Interesting Links:

-my request for them to fiz this: https://www.waze.com/forum/viewtopic.php?f=3&t=17684&sid=8c1c030093213ad768d87fd4ee48ab33
+My request for Waze Team to fix the issue: https://www.waze.com/forum/viewtopic.php?f=3&t=17684&sid=8c1c030093213ad768d87fd4ee48ab33

-source code of this app:
+Source code of this app:

 https://github.com/marcosdiez/google_maps_to_waze

+I am not affiliated with any third party company.
+Use this app at your own responsibility.